Course Catalogue.

 • Understand the principles and procedures for geotechnical site investigation.

-• Learn how to select the right type of in-situ testing tool.
+• Select the right type of in-situ testing tool.

-• Become knowledgeable about the observational method in geotechnical engineering and state-of-the-art technologies used for geotechnical investigation.
+• Be knowledgeable about the observational method in geotechnical engineering and state-of-the-art technologies used for geotechnical investigation.

 • Review applications of site investigation, observational method, and in-situ testing for slopes, settlement, fills, excavations and walls.